 Director of Finance

-As you recruit seasoned individuals for your SEC consulting team, your Finance Director will likely be next in the line of critical hires.
+As you recruit seasoned individuals for your SEC consulting firm, your Finance Director will likely be next in the line of critical hires.
 During our IPO discussion, Hale mentioned that Financial Directors are currently in huge demand.
 In other words, they’re hard to come by — but they’re also indispensable.
 During the IPO process, the Director of Finance leads the finance department, managing the budget and financial forecasting.
 This role generates reports and assists the CFO in decision-making.
 Experience matters in building a powerful financial team.

 The most significant investment you’ll make as you build your A-team will be in your finance department.
 This group should consist of individuals with technical accounting and SEC reporting experience.
 They’ll be responsible for navigating complex financial transactions.
 This group no doubt includes your financial planning and analysis (FP&A) team.
 Remember, public company expertise is necessary to keep pace with the financial reporting demands of the SEC for public companies.